mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Response: "Reset" highligted, "Apply" disabled.
 Change output value is 3.

 Switch to setting => Outputs page.
 Count your outputs.
+Note, if change outpts amount is lass than 0.1 MWC, number of change outputs will be reduced.

 Send some coins to another account (not self send) with slatepack.<br>
 Response: At 'Confirm Send Request' validate that the 'Change outputs' value is 3.
 Change it to 2.